Granite or Quartz? Uncovering the Best Countertop Choice for 2025 Kitchens

 Resale Value: An Investment in Your Home

-Granite: Established Resale Appeal Granite has long been a highly desirable feature in homes, and it continues to hold strong appeal for buyers.
-Its natural beauty and durability are often seen as a mark of quality and luxury, contributing positively to a property’s resale value.
-In 2025, granite still represents a solid investment, with estimates suggesting a resale value of around 25% of its retail cost (excluding installation).
+Granite: Established Resale Appeal Granite has long been regarded as a highly desirable feature in homes, and strong appeal continues to be held for buyers.
+Its natural beauty and durability are perceived as marks of quality and luxury, and a property's resale value is positively influenced.
+In 2025, granite is still considered a solid investment, with a resale value of around 25% of its retail cost (excluding installation) being suggested by estimates.

 Quartz: Gaining Ground Historically, quartz's resale value wasn't as high as granite's, but this trend is rapidly evolving.
 The growing appreciation for quartz's low maintenance, durability, and ever-improving aesthetics is closing the gap.
 As more homeowners experience the benefits of quartz, its perceived value and contribution to resale are steadily increasing.
 Its modern appeal and practicality are proving to be increasingly attractive to potential buyers.